Shopify/polaris/polaris-tokens/README.md

 // Tokens with metadata
 import {metadata} from '@shopify/polaris-tokens';

-console.log(metadata.color.bg.value); // 'rgba(246, 246, 247, 1)'
+console.log(metadata.color['color-bg'].value); // 'rgba(...)'
-console.log(metadata.color.bg.description); // 'For use as a background color, in components such as Page and Frame backgrounds.'
+console.log(metadata.color['color-bg'].description); // 'For use as a background color, in components such as Page and Frame backgrounds.'
 ```

 #### CSS